canjs/can-connect-signalr/docs/init.md

 @option {function}

 The `init` method establishes a connection to the `SignalR` hub, and creates a hub proxy.
-For each CUD method, a corresponding event listener is registered on the proxy.
+For each CRUD method, a corresponding event listener is registered on the proxy.
 For example, `can-connect-signalr` exposes a `createData` method.
 The listener corresponding to that method, by default called `createdData`, is registered on the proxy.